romyilano/Guardian-Newspaper-App/README.md

 # GUARDIAN NEWSPAPER NETWORKING SAMPLE

+## This Branch
+Doesn't use AFNetworking
+Making a switch AFNetworking on the master branch

 ## About
 This is a quick and dirty

 Using Mashery's API to make a quick and simple guardian newspaper networking sample